The Comprehensive Guide to robots.txt File for SEO!

 Of course, you are not allowed to use the robots.txt for private content.
 You can protect this with a password via server-side authentication.

-By the way, you can find a list of all the rules for the robots.txt here.
+Well, find here a list of all the rules for the robots.txt.

 9. The robots.txt and the XML sitemap